Need help with… your mental health

 Speak to… a healthcare professional

 Whether mental health issues runs in your family or not, everyone is susceptible.
 Depression, in particular, is very common, and if you become depressed dealing with it is the only thing you can do to help.
 Ignoring it and hoping it will go away simply isn’t enough.
 The very least you should do is explore your options and challenge your existing perceptions.
 Learn the facts from a scientific point of view; how depression affects the brain’s ability to function normally.
 Explore different treatment options.
 Even if you are dead-set against the idea of anti-depression medication, it is wise to know exactly why you don’t want to take it.
+If you have an addiction you can find help through free rehab centers.
 You might believe something that a healthcare professional is able to show is just a stigma, and not based in reality.
 Finally, be sure to let at least one family member or friend into your struggle.
 The support of a loved one will make all the difference.

 Need help with…. your workload